plattfot/baksnapper/README.md

 ```bash
 $ baksnapper --help
 ```
-## Remote backup over ssh
+### Remote backup over ssh

-In order to be able to backup to a remote location you first need to install baksnapper on the remote machine, or atleast copy over the baksnapperd script.
+In order to be able to backup to a remote location you first need to install baksnapper on the remote machine, or at least copy over the baksnapperd script.

 Next up is to create a ssh key that baksnapper can use to access the